-The St. John’s Status of Women Council (SJSOWC) opened in 1972, and was followed in 1973 by the St. John’s Women’s Centre, making it the oldest, member-owned women’s centre in Canada.
+The St. John’s Status of Women Council (SJSWC) opened in 1972, and was soon followed in 1973 by the St. John’s Women’s Centre, making it the oldest, member-owned centre in Canada for women and gender-diverse people.
 In the ensuing five decades, we’ve been at the heart of substantive legislative and social change in St. John’s and across the province.

 What Membership Means